-- (a) Fiscal 2014 income tax benefit primarily represents the reversal of a valuation allowance for deferred tax assets. - (b) Represents non-cash expense related to increases in the fair market value of the Restructuring Warrant. - (c) Represents impairment of MasterCraft and Hydra-Sports trade names. - (d) Represents the operating (loss) income attributable to the operations of our Hydra-Sports business and the related manufacturin agreement, adjusted to exclude depreciation and amortization related to Hydra-Sports.
+(a) Fiscal 2014 income tax benefit primarily represents the reversal of a valuation allowance for deferred tax assets.

+(b) Represents non-cash expense related to increases in the fair market value of the Restructuring Warrant.

+- (c) Represents fees and expenses related to the Recapitalization Transactions and this offering, including \$5.7 million related to transaction bonuses paid to certain members of management during the three months ended March 29, 2015 in connection with the Recapitalization Transactions. - (d) Represents impairment of MasterCraft and Hydra-Sports trade names. - (e) Represents the operating (loss) income attributable to the operations of our Hydra-Sports business and the related manufacturin agreement, adjusted to exclude depreciation and amortization related to Hydra-Sports.
 We divested the Hydra-Sports business i June 2012, but continue to manufacture Hydra-Sports boats for the purchaser of the business pursuant to an agreement that expires on June 30, 2015 (and which we do not intend to renew).
 This adjustment was calculated by identifying the applicable cost of sales and operating expenses directly attributable to the Hydra-Sports business for such period, excluding any corporate overhead or other shared costs.
 The amount for the fiscal year ended June 30, 2012 includes a loss on sale of \$718 related to the sale of Hydra-Sports assets.